The Frizzled Leek

 This Venison Chili Recipe is a great alternative to your traditional beef chili.
 With the help of a pressure cooker, you can make the best-tasting venison chili in under 1 hour!
 Venison, beans, tomatoes, and dark chocolate turn this classic into something special.

-Overhead shot of two bowls. this recipe
+Overhead shot of two bowls.

 When the colder weather shows up, there is nothing I enjoy more than making soups like our Dairy Free Clam Chowder and salmon stew.